- Length 2 year full-time

 The Masters of International Law and Diplomacy requires completion of 96 units which must consist of:

-24 units from the completion of the following compulsory courses:
+12 units from the following compulsory diplomatic studies courses:

 DIPL8001 Transnational Diplomacy